dacay/eventkit-node/README.md

 - `getCalendars(entityType)` - Get calendars for a specific entity type (event or reminder)
 - `getCalendar(identifier)` - Get a calendar by its identifier
 - `saveCalendar(calendarData, commit)` - Create or update a calendar, with optional commit parameter
+- `removeCalendar(identifier, commit)` - Remove a calendar by its identifier
+- `getDefaultCalendarForNewEvents()` - Get the default calendar for new events
+- `getDefaultCalendarForNewReminders()` - Get the default calendar for new reminders

+### Event Store Operations

 - `commit()` - Commit all pending changes to the event store
 - `reset()` - Reset the event store by discarding all unsaved changes
 - `refreshSourcesIfNecessary()` - Refresh the sources in the event store if necessary

+### Source Management

 - `getSources()` - Get all available calendar sources
 - `getDelegateSources()` - Get all delegate sources (macOS 12.0+)
 - `getSource(sourceId)` - Get a specific source by ID

+### Event and Reminder Queries

+- `createEventPredicate(startDate, endDate, calendarIds?)` - Create a predicate for querying events
+- `createReminderPredicate(calendarIds?)` - Create a predicate for querying all reminders
+- `createIncompleteReminderPredicate(startDate?, endDate?, calendarIds?)` - Create a predicate for querying incomplete reminders
+- `createCompletedReminderPredicate(startDate?, endDate?, calendarIds?)` - Create a predicate for querying completed reminders
+- `getEventsWithPredicate(predicate)` - Get events matching a predicate
+- `getRemindersWithPredicate(predicate)` - Get reminders matching a predicate (returns a Promise)

 ## Documentation